hantekin/hantekin/README.md

 <hr>

 - 🔭 I’m on the path of Data Science
-- 🌱 I’m currently learning everythin:)
+- 🌱 I’m currently learning everything:)
 - 💬 I am happy to teach you what I know and eager to learn what you will offer...

 ### 👨👩 Social Media: